 Initially, the “hobby” of Labology was developed as a public relations exercise to promote the worldwide availability of products from Guinness Exports, and the hobby was widely publicised and an office set up in London.

 The International nature of the hobby was emphasized and among the stunts employed was the dropping of a large number of Guinness bottles in the Atlantic each containing a parchment greeting with a tear-off strip for the finder to reply.
 Amazingly 57 years after the event the odd reply still turns up!

 Eventually though, the Company’s interest waned and it was left to the members to take the Society forward, which they have successfully done over the last 57 years.

 The resurgence of interest in traditional beer and brewing methods in the mid 1970s, largely through the efforts of the Campaign for Real Ale, gave added impetus to the Society and saw the emergence of other brewery history and breweriana collecting societies.

 To some extent that has now died back possibly because older and rarer labels were not immediately available to new collectors, but we should remember that today’s labels are tomorrow’s collectibles.
 Don’t ignore what’s available now, for even the grandest collection has to start somewhere.

-Over the last fifty six years the Society has run almost entirely due to the efforts of it’s enthusiastic members and it still does today.
+Over the last fifty seven years the Society has run almost entirely due to the efforts of it’s enthusiastic members and it still does today.

 For the Society to survive successfully, it needs the continued efforts of like minded collectors.
 Thus we welcome new members, either from the UK or overseas, to our Society..